Road signs in Greece

+Greek road signs depict people with realistic (as opposed to stylized) silhouettes.

+Greece acceded to the Vienna Convention on Road Signs and Signals on December 18, 1986.

 History

 The history of road signaling in Greece dates back to Antiquity.
 The first road signaling included marble columns with the head of Hermes, protector of the wayfarers.
 Those signs were known as ἑρμαῖ ("Hermai").
 There were also milestones for measuring street length in stadions.
 Similar columns were also used in Roman times, but had miles as a unit of measurement.

 The first road signage on Greek roads with contemporary signs was made in 1924 by ELPA (Elliniki Leschi Periigiseon kai Aftokinitou, lit. translated: Hellenic Club of Tours and Car), which took over the road network's signage until 1957, when it was taken over by the state.
 The signs were subject to the provisions of the Geneva Protocol on Road Signs and Signals.

 On July 25, 1962, and with Government Gazette A '110/62, it was announced in paragraph 1 of article 14 that "by joint decisions, issued by the Ministers of Transport, Public Works and Interior, all matters relating to the road signs, road markings, the type of signals, the characteristics of the road signage and the manner of its application shall be defined," while in paragraph 2 of the same article that "the provisions of the International Geneva Protocol on Road Signs and Signals of September 1949, with its supplements, are temporarily valid and up-to the apply of the referenced of the paragraph 1 of this article."

 Finally, on July 6, 1974, 12 years after the initial announcements and with the Government Gazette B '676/74, the first serious signaling standards were established, which are still valid today.
 It was the first time that sign diagrams were included in a Government Gazette.
 Since the publication of the relevant Government Gazette, the "provisions of paragraph 2 of article 14 of Law 4332/62 "on the ratification of the Road Traffic Code" have been abolished.
 However, within five years of its publication, six of the old signs from the Geneva Protocol were still valid, as "temporarily preserved signs."